aws/copilot-cli/site/content/docs/include/network.en.md

 ```

 <span class="parent-field">network.vpc.placement.</span><a id="network-vpc-placement-subnets" href="#network-vpc-placement-subnets" class="field">`subnets`</a> <span class="type">Array of Strings or Map</span>
-When using it as a list of strings, the value should be subnet IDs where Copilot launches ECS tasks.
+As a list of strings, the subnet IDs where Copilot should launch ECS tasks.

-When using it as a map, your subnets will by filtered by the given name and values pairs.
+As a map, the name-value pairs by which to filter your subnets.
 Note that the filters are joined with an `AND`, and the values for each filter are joined by an `OR`.
-For example, both security group A with tag set `org: bi` and `type: public`, and security group B with tag set `org: bi` and `type: private` will be matched by
+For example, both subnets with tag set `org: bi` and `type: public`, and subnets with tag set `org: bi` and `type: private` will be matched by

 ```yaml
 network: